simvue-io/docs/docs/analysis/metadata.md

 ## Parallel coordinates
 While parallel coordinates plots can be made directly from a dataframe (see e.g. [here](https://pandas.pydata.org/docs/reference/api/pandas.plotting.parallel_coordinates.html)) this has some limitations, such as a common y-axis scale across all variables.
-An Alternative is to use [Plotly](https://plotly.com/python/parallel-coordinates-plot/) where it's possible to have much more control.
-For example:
+An alternative is to use [Plotly](https://plotly.com/python/parallel-coordinates-plot/) where it's possible to have much more control.
+Handling categorial requires some additional work (see [here](https://stackoverflow.com/a/64146570)) as is illustrated in the
+example:
 ```
 import plotly.graph_objects as go
 import pandas as pd
 from simvue import Client

 client = Client()
-df = client.get_runs(['/optuna/tests/binary-model'], metadata=True, format='dataframe')
+df = client.get_runs(['/optuna/tests/binary-model'],
+                     metadata=True,
+                     format='dataframe')

 group_vars = df['metadata.optimizer'].unique()
-dfg = pd.DataFrame({'metadata.optimizer':df['metadata.optimizer'].unique()})
+dfg = pd.DataFrame({'metadata.optimizer': df['metadata.optimizer'].unique()})
 dfg['dummy'] = dfg.index
 df = pd.merge(df, dfg, on='metadata.optimizer', how='left')